-If you wish to learn more about the benefits of good quality movement and how you can integrate it into your training, please join me on Sunday July 29th from 12pm – 1pm.
+If you wish to learn more about the benefits of good quality movement and how you can integrate it into your training, please join us this fall for a special presentation.
+(Date TBA.)

 About the Author: Eric Noyes BHSc (Kin), CSEP-CPT

 Eric is Kinesiology Graduate from The University of Ontario and holds his Training Certification with the Canadian Society for Exercise Physiology.
 He has been training general population and sport specific clients at Body Fit since 2013 and is currently the Lead Trainer.
 He can be reached at firstname.lastname@example.org for advice and consultation.